osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 #### Example

 This example is for a host running CEView and XRootD standalone;
-CEView needs to be stopped so it doesn't block port 80, and XRootD needs the cert in a separate location.
+CEView needs to be stopped so it doesn't block port 80, and XRootD needs its certificate in a separate location.

 Create the following scripts: